ThatStella7922/make_and_flash_logo/README.md

 The dfu-util binary used in this bundle: http://dfu-util.sourceforge.net/releases/

 As for the licensing, I own nothing but the script and provided documentation.
-If you use/modify the script (no commercial use pls), just credit me.
+If you use/modify my script, just credit me.
+No monetary use of it is allowed.
+Other files used here may have different policies.

-If you are the owner of any of the included binaries, please [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact) if you have any concerns with the usage of these files or for removal.
+If you are the owner of any of the included binaries, please [contact me](https://github.com/ThatsNiceGuy/ThatsNiceGuy#contact) if you have any concerns with the usage of these files or for removal.\
+This was a quick project for my convenience, and I don't intend to violate any licensing terms.